PART 32: FREQUENT FLYERS

 Chartreuse paused.
 “Welllll…”

-“Chartreuse, if we leave it like this, it gets us out of the discussion in a consistent way,” Tim pleaded.
+“Chartreuse, if we leave it like this, it gets us out of the discussion in a non-weird way,” Tim pleaded.
 “Please, right now that’s what I’m hoping for the most.”

 “Okay then,” Chartreuse sighed.
 “I guess I can accept it.
 Though it means I’m now, you know, in on a secrecy conspiracy against myself.”
-She paused.
-“Come to think of it, that’s also kinda neat!”
+She brightened.
+“Which, come to think, is kinda neat.”

-“Did I at least take one of these fliers with me to study?”
+“Did I at least take one of these flyers with me to study?”
 Isabella questioned.
 Her counterpart nodded, and Isabella pocketed the information.

 “That’s cleared some of the clutter out of here,” Carrie observed, dusting off her hands.

 Frank walked over to the sitting room window.
 “It was certainly a bizarre experience, meeting oneself that way,” he reflected, watching large droplets of rain splatter against the glass.
-At least it wasn’t snowing yet.
+At least it wasn’t cold enough for snow yet.

 “It was pretty amazing I’d say,” Chartreuse noted.
-“You know, I think I’d like to try a time trip myself!
+“You know, I think I’d like to try a time trip myself next.
 If that’s okay with you guys, of course.”

 “I’m just glad it’s over with,” Tim sighed.
 “Not only the time travel but also the mess with Julie.
 Maybe life can get back to normal now.”